raymondkeogh/doggystyle/README.md

 Bug: Contact button in footer covers the Phone number and email section when screen goes below 578px.<br>
 Fix: set contact details to display:none as the footer was too cluttered.

-Bug: bootsraps buttons but had issues with specificity and applying styles to the class I created for button. <br>
+Bug: I initially used bootsraps buttons but had issues with specificity and applying styles to the class I created for button. <br>
-Fix: I did consider giving the body an id tag but then ended up copying the bootstrap button parameters and styling my own button and added my own 3d click effect using box-shadow and display properties.
+Fix: I considered giving the body an id tag but decided copying the bootstrap button parameters and styling my own button in order create the 3d click effect using box-shadow and display properties.

 Bug: On creating a parallax effect for the background when scrolling rather than keeping the background fixed there is a white band being pulled up when scrolling to bottom.<br>
 Fix: Changed position on the ‘sales-pitch’ element from ‘absolute’ to ‘relative’.